dewandemo/guestbook-harness-demo/README.md

 <details>
 <summary>What is the Harness delegate?</summary>
 <br>
 The Harness delegate is a service that runs in your local network or VPC to establish connections between the Harness Manager and various providers such as artifacts registries, cloud platforms, etc. The delegate is installed in the target infrastructure, for example, a Kubernetes cluster, and performs operations including deployment and integration.
-Learn more about the delegate in the [Delegate Overview](https://developer.harness.io/docs/platform/delegates/delegate-concepts/delegate-overview/).
+Learn more about the delegate in the <a href=https://developer.harness.io/docs/platform/delegates/delegate-concepts/delegate-overview>Delegate overview</a>.
 </details>